My Early Start

 I joined Trinity College in Dublin and stayed there for extraordinary eight years.
 First doing a primary degree in Zoology and then, to my own surprise and others, a PhD; largely because the opportunity was there and there were little prospects of going in to TV at that time.
 I took what I had on offer: a PhD which established that the wood mouse went into torpor to save energy.
 As it turned out I really enjoyed doing it.

-During those eight years, I was making amateur films and I got involved in the Dublin Cine Club, running it for two years as its president and gaining more experience in film production.
+During those eight years, I was making amateur films thanks largely to my long life friend Aidan Doyle who encouraged me as we made many films together.
+I soon got involved in the Dublin Cine Club, running it for two years as its president and gaining more experience in film production, inviting the best Irish talent to discuss their gifted productions.
 During that time, we won a grant from the newly formed Irish Film Board to make a short drama.
 It was a great triumph and wonderful opportunity to direct a drama.
 Although a challenge, it strengthened my belief that this is what I wanted to do.
 This prepared me for the next step - to apply for television production jobs, and in 1983 I was lucky enough to join the BBC as a Television Production Trainee.
 At last, I was where I wanted to be.

 To be fair it was down to a lot of luck but also my determination and love for making films.